 - Hospitality: Diploma programs in the tourism and hospitality field prepares students for careers in hospitality, restaurant and hotel management.
 In addition, students who are interested in the culinary field can earn certificates in catering, baking and pastry arts and culinary arts.

-- Law: Legal training programs, like those in paralegal and criminal justice, prepare students for rewarding careers like legal assisting, law enforcement and corrections.
+- Law: Legal training programs, like those in paralegal and criminal justice, are intended for students who wish to enter criminal justice fields such as legal assisting, law enforcement and corrections.

-- Technology: Technology programs prepare students for this fast-changing field by giving them the up-to-date information they need to find employment.
-Students can enroll in programs like network security, computer repair, computer network security and electronics technology.
+- Technology: Students can enroll in technology programs like network security, computer repair, computer network security and electronics technology to learn more about these technical subjects.

 - Vocational: These programs are for students who want to quickly learn a specific trade, such as carpentry, landscape design, motorcycle repair, plumbing and heating and air conditioning.